TurtleEngr/example/bin/doc/gpg-sign.sh.md

 The file matches the signature at the end of the file.
 And example.txt is created without the signature in the file.

+# ENVIRONMENT

+cgGpgOpt

+This varible defines more gpg options.
+It is mainly used by gpg-sign-test.sh so it can be run with not prompts.

 # SEE ALSO

 gpg